 Want a more challenging workout?
 Add hiking to your list of spring activities and hit the trails.
 The different terrain will increase the intensity and the beautiful scenery will put you in a better mood.
 Reconnect with nature and spend some time hiking solo, with your pup or with the family for a fun and active adventure.
 Click here to learn more about the benefits of hiking. >

 Don’t have a green thumb?
 Kill every plant you’ve ever touched?
 No problem.
 You have all the time to harness that skill right now.
-Many home improvement stores are still open and sell plants to get your lush garden started.
-Not only will this get you moving outside, gardening is beneficial to health as well.
+Many home improvement stores sell plants to get your lush garden started.
+Not only will this get you moving outside, but gardening is also beneficial to health.
 According to the journal of Preventive Medicine Reports, gardening decreases stress, increases psychological wellbeing and cognitive function.
-It also increases our sense of community—something we all need right now!
+It also increases our sense of community—something we all need!
 Not convinced on the many benefits of gardening?
 Check out these Six Reasons to Start a Garden While You’re Stuck at Home. >

 If you’re feeling stressed, now is also the perfect time to do a little self care.
 Relax and unwind with these Five Ways to Practice Self Care at Home. >